 After enjoying several days in Seville, the Andalusia capital city, we continued our journey through southern Spain.
 We spent 2 days in Cordoba before continuing on to Ronda, where we spent another two days.

 The extra day on our Cordoba itinerary gave us more time to truly appreciate this historic and beautiful Spanish city without feeling rushed.
 We even managed an afternoon siesta – a welcomed ritual in Spanish culture!

 How to get to Cordoba from Seville

-As I mentioned earlier, we arrived in Cordoba by train from Seville.
-There are numerous trains each day that go from Santa Justa Station in Seville to Cordoba.
-You can choose between the high speed direct route, which will takes roughly 45 minutes or a regional train that makes more frequent stops that will take about an hour and a half.
-There are also bus routes from Seville to Cordoba, and of course some people choose to rent a car in Spain and drive instead.
+There are 18 trains each day that go from Santa Justa Station in Seville to Cordoba.
+You can choose between the high speed direct route, which will take roughly 45 minutes or a regional train that makes more frequent stops that will take about an hour and a half.

 From the train station in Cordoba it is roughly a 20 minute walk to the tourist areas and to many of the popular hotels in Cordoba.

 You can also reach Cordoba by train from Granada, Seville, and Málaga.

 ALSO READ: Booking train travel in Europe – our Rail Europe Review

 Getting to Cordoba by bus

 There are also bus routes from Seville’s Santa Justa to Cordoba-Central, as well as buses that run from other cities in Spain.
 The bus will take you about 2 hours from Seville, and will cost you approximately $20 USD.
 Taking the bus is the slowest of the modes of transportation, but the buses are nice and are a reliable public transportation option.